GSAPP-CDP/archive/projects/2026/AWeatheringStation.md

 ## *The Manifesto*

 Fog as a cultural artifact.
-  Fog's role in it's various ecological milieu's around the world belongs to it's ecosystem and realm of being percieved, as inanimate and illusive, while also animate and active.
+  Fog's role in it's various ecological milieu's around the world belongs to it's ecosystem and realm of being percieved, as inanimate and illusive, while also animate and active in part created via the material interfaces placed in it's midst.

 <br>

 Fog as an endangered species.
-  Fog as an atmospheric layer is decreasing in density and frequency due to air temperature warming which reduces the amount of pressure compacting a fog layer, as a low-lying cumulus cloud, close to the ground.
-As clouds are removed from tools of digital planetary translation as in Google Earth, clouds are also becoming devalued in terms of computational resolution.
+  Globally, fog is decreasing in density and frequency due to air temperature warming which reduces the amount of pressure compacting a fog layer, as a low-lying cumulus cloud, close to the ground thus impacting it's role ecologically.
+In terms of how clouds are represented computationally, clouds have been removed from tools of digital planetary translation such as for Google Earth's "Perfect Earth" project.
+In this regard, clouds are devalued for the sake of providing greater resolution to the earth's terrain.
 In addition to these decisions to remove cloud's from archival satellite images, they are becoming harder to model computationally due to the increasing fluctuation of temperature variation between sea and land, where the fog forms.
+In relation and in response to these occurrances, this project advocates for ground-based sensing as the most effective way to track fog fluctuation.

 <br>